Parent and Family Engagement Policy and Compact

 Build caregivers’ involvement in the school’s Title I program through the following actions:

-- Including parents/caregivers as members of the School Improvement Planning (SIP) Committee and as collaborators in developing the Title I Schoolwide Plan and plans for the use of Title I family engagement funds.
+- Including parents/caregivers as members of the School Innovation & Improvement Planning (SIIP) Committee and as collaborators in developing the Title I Schoolwide Plan and plans for the use of Title I family engagement funds.

-- Providing multiple opportunities for parents to receive an overview of the school’s Title I Program (i.e., meeting agendas and minutes), and providing parents/caregivers the opportunity to ask questions and provide input.
+- Providing multiple opportunities for parents/caregivers to receive an overview of the school’s Title I Program (i.e., meeting agendas and minutes), and providing parents/caregivers the opportunity to ask questions and provide input.

 The parents/caregivers will: